 Who should get this card

 This is a great card for the avid traveler who wants easy-to-use rewards and big bonus opportunities.
-Like the Venture Rewards card, the Arrival Plus allows you to use your rewards on any airline or hotel.
+The Arrival Plus allows you to use your earnings on any airline or hotel and is the only one on our list that has chip-and-PIN capabilities, which is the standard for card readers in Europe.

 This card has a 0 percent introductory APR for 12 months for all balance transfers made within 45 days of opening an account.
 It comes with a variable APR of 16.74, 20.74 or 23.74 percent, based on creditworthiness.
 The annual fee is $89, which is waived the first year.